NXP/flexbuild/docs/nxp_linux_sdk.md

-NXP Linux SDK for iMX and Layerscape can be built via flex-builder and be deployed via flex-installer or uuu easily.
+NXP Linux Debian SDK for i.MX and Layerscape can be built by FlexBuild and be deployed via flex-installer easily.

-## How to automatically build all images for single board
+## How to automatically build all images for i.MX/Layerscape board
 ```
 $ cd flexbuild
+$ . setup.env
+$ bld docker (create or attach a docker container)
-$ source setup.env
+$ . setup.env
 $ bld -m <machine>

 The supported iMX <machine>: